keerthiprakashr/mynotes/azure-active-directory/aad.md

 ## 3.2 SAML 2.0 (Security Assertion Markup Language 2.0)

-The Security Assertion Markup Language (SAML), developed by the Security Services Technical Committee of [OASIS](https://www.oasis-open.org/org).
-SAML V2.0 is formally approved as an OASIS Standard in March 2005.
+The Security Assertion Markup Language (SAML) is developed by the Security Services Technical Committee of [OASIS](https://www.oasis-open.org/org).
+SAML V2.0 was formally approved as an OASIS Standard in March 2005.
 Specifications can be downloaded as zip file [here](http://docs.oasis-open.org/security/saml/v2.0/saml-2.0-os.zip).

 How Azure AD uses SAML 2.0 can be read [here](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-saml-protocol-reference).

 # 4. Single-Sign-On(SSO)

-SSO is improves user expirience by avoid to ask user to login separately in to every application of the organization.
+SSO is a way to improve user experience by avoiding asking users to log-in separately into every application of the organization.

-SSO can be achieved using any of the protocols like SAML 2.0 or OpenID Connect or Integrated Windows Authentication.
+SSO can be achieved by using any of the protocols like SAML 2.0 or OpenID Connect, or Integrated Windows Authentication.

-* To plan SSO deployment, refer [here](https://docs.microsoft.com/en-us/azure/active-directory/manage-apps/plan-sso-deployment).
+* To plan for SSO deployment, refer [here](https://docs.microsoft.com/en-us/azure/active-directory/manage-apps/plan-sso-deployment).

 * SSO Options [here](https://docs.microsoft.com/en-us/azure/active-directory/manage-apps/sso-options)

-* To Choose a right method, refer [here](https://docs.microsoft.com/en-us/azure/active-directory/manage-apps/sso-options#choosing-a-single-sign-on-method)
+* To choose the right SSO method, refer [here](https://docs.microsoft.com/en-us/azure/active-directory/manage-apps/sso-options#choosing-a-single-sign-on-method)

 * SSO for apps using SAML, refer [here](https://docs.microsoft.com/en-us/azure/active-directory/manage-apps/sso-options#saml-sso).
-Note: this is used in case Forms Authentication, which does not implement above two protocols.
+Note: this method is used in the case of forms Authentication, which does not implement any of the above two protocols.

 * Integrated Windows Authentication (IWA) SSO is for an on-premise application.
 Refer [here](https://docs.microsoft.com/en-us/azure/active-directory/manage-apps/sso-options#integrated-windows-authentication-iwa-sso).

 * Password based SSO, refer [here](https://docs.microsoft.com/en-us/azure/active-directory/manage-apps/sso-options#password-based-sso).
 This is in case

-* OAuth2 and OpenIdConnect is the recomended method for new apps.
+* OAuth2 and OpenIdConnect is the recommended method for new apps.
 Read [here](https://docs.microsoft.com/en-us/azure/active-directory/manage-apps/sso-options#openid-connect-and-oauth).

 * For Linked sign-on, refer [here](https://docs.microsoft.com/en-us/azure/active-directory/manage-apps/configure-linked-sign-on).